sr-networks/legalgenius/README.md

 - **Court Decision Archive**: Extensive collection of court decisions organized by year (1970-2029)
 - **Intelligent Search**: Boolean query support with AND/OR operators and parentheses
 - **Multi-Provider LLM Support**: Compatible with OpenRouter, Nebius, and Ollama
-- **Advanced Text Search**: Powered by ripgrep for fast, precise text matching
+- **Advanced Text Search**: Powered by Elasticsearch for fast, scalable search with ripgrep for precise text matching
 - **Context-Aware Results**: Provides relevant excerpts with configurable context
 - **German Language Optimized**: Designed specifically for German legal terminology and structure
 - **Modular Architecture**: Supports web UI, CLI, and batch processing